ManrickCapotolan/quiz-maker/README.md

   I just silently log these events by calling the Record event API. no success/error feedback to the user so they won't get distracted.

---
+## Further Improvements

+1. **Page layouts** – Every screen currently owns its own spacing/header logic.
+With more time (or a dedicated design system) I’d add shared layout shells for consistent headers, containers, etc.
+2. **Controller abstraction** – The `Controller + Field` combo repeats across forms.
+On a larger codebase I’d wrap that pattern in a reusable component so validation/error wiring stays DRY.
+I'd follow this video: https://youtu.be/gjrXeqgxbas?si=Jv4oRJf56s_bhzOW&t=3250
+3. **Custom hooks for data fetching** – Right now queries and mutations live inside the components that use them.
+Once reuse becomes necessary, I’d extract them into `useQuizDetail`, `useDeleteQuestion`, etc. to keep components lean and share cache logic.

+---

 Feel free to open an issue or ping me if you need more context before evaluating the project.
-Good luck reviewing!
+Happy reviewing!